miamtech/mealz-documentation/docs/web/customization/window-miam.md

     `ingredientsTotal`: the total number of ingredients in the recipe
   :::
   :::warning
-    It sends the number of **ingredients** and not of products because the SDK has no way of knowing in which quantities the product not added would be added
+    It sends the number of **ingredients** and not of products because the SDK has no way of knowing the quantity of the potential products NOT added.
   :::
 - `shouldDisplayIngredientPicturesOnRecipeCard: (should: boolean) => void`: If true is passed, recipe-cards will diplay pictures of the ingredients.
 - `setDefaultIngredientPicture: (url: string) => void`: Set a default url for if there aren't any picture for an ingredient